 Hunt Hill Members: Free!

 Get a fresh grilled brat from Louie’s Finer Foods or a jumbo hot dog served with all the fixings and served on deli fresh buns from Schmitz Economart.
-Have a grilled cheese sandwich, made fresh and hot to your order.
+Have a grilled cheese sandwich, made fresh and hot to your order with fresh cheese from Burnett Diary Cooperative.
 Add a bowl of delicious gourmet tomato soup from Greener’s Reel ‘em Inn.

 All food sales will benefit Hunt Hill as part of our fundraiser.
 So come hungry and enjoy!